new format grib2 control files

 to refer to the valid time and special names to indicate the ensemble and forecast hour.

-The ctl file had altered by one made by alt_g2ctl but it worked.
+The ctl file had to be hand modified but it worked.
 In another case, a user

 had a time series of 120 hour forecasts by the control forecast.
 Since forecasts had ensemble